-A lot of people out there don’t know how exactly to get fit; nor the slightest inclination to find out.
+A lot of people out there don’t know how exactly to get fit, nor have the slightest inclination to find out.
 So they pay a Personal Trainer to bring all the knowledge to them.

-Likewise, a lot of people are simply too busy to get to a gym, so they pay to bring the ‘gym’ into their home.
+Likewise, a lot of people are simply too busy to get to a gym, so they pay to bring the ‘gym’ into their homes.

 Let’s not forget all those proactive businesses now providing fitness sessions as a regular staff perk to keep everyone healthy and on their toes.

 Do you love getting fit?
 And do you like the idea of being paid extremely well to stay fit?
 If you answered yes to both, then no question about it.
-You set your own hours, choose your clients and the type of training you want to.
+You set your own hours, choose your clients and the type of training you want.

 Best of all, most of your theory can be done online if you so choose.
 You study in your own time and at your own pace.
 Once you complete all your course work, you then go forth and do your practical training.